The Sunflower sent questions to all Wichita Board of Education candidates on their experience, priorities and more.

 Yes I do, the buildings are older and need to be maintained, and the only way you can do that is with a bond.
 At the administrative building — it used to be the old Southeast (High School) — there were bricks falling off the walls during class time in the gyms, and I am sure other buildings are experiencing the same thing.
 We need to think about what is best for our students and their learning environments.

-The other candidates for District 2, Julie Hedrick and Brent Davis, have not responded to The Sunflower’s questions yet.
+The other candidate for District 2, Brent Davis, has not responded to The Sunflower’s questions.

 Brent Davis, a Wichita State alum, owns a private school and tutoring business.
 His three priorities, according to his campaign’s website, include student achievement, parental choice and rewarding teachers and administrators.